 Having two sizes to choose from it very useful but their Large tends to be the most popular since it does give extra space for a second camper.
 Overall the above features make this tent fun to use and user-friendly, with some set up practice.

 Advantages of the Escapist Tarp

-- Minimalist: The major advantage of the Sea to Summit Escapist Inner Bug Tent with Floor, Inner Bug Tent is how minimalistic it is.
-These types of shelters are popular for backpackers and ultralighters, cyclists or just general outdoorsman who don’t want the hassle of a tent.
+- Minimalist: The major advantage of the Escapist Tarp Shelter is how minimalistic it is.
+These types of shelters are popular for backpackers and ultralighters, cyclists, or just general outdoorsmen who don’t want the hassle of a tent.
 Even though the website doesn’t mention it, this tarp is very popular for hammock campers as well.

 - Customizable: Even though it doesn’t come with poles, you can use your trekking poles to help support the ridgeline and rely on the guy lines for the rest if you happen to have trees around you in the right spots.
 If you choose to buy this shelter with the big tent you will need poles, however.

 - Industry Leader: A tarp shelter is quite a simple piece of equipment but one you definitely don’t want failing on you while you’re out in the elements.
 Sea to Summit really created one of the most reliable tarps on the market with this Escapist.
 You can easily take it out in the backcountry for a weekend, set it up beachside for shade during a day trip or put it in the backyard for your kids and their friends to enjoy.

 There are 3 main drawbacks to the Escapist Shelter:

 - The largest size still only suitable for a couple